 The most common way cryptocurrencies are created is through the mining process.
 We’ve already covered in detail how Bitcoin Mining works but many cryptocurrencies don’t use the same PoW method that Bitcoin does.

-Many perform what’s called “pre-mines” where a number of the tokens or coins are mined in advance and given to the original developers or investors as a reward for their work and to incentivise them to grow the network.
-While this isn’t strictly unfair, a significantly skewed token distribution combined with certain consensus methods like PoS can have the serious consequence of making the entire project “decentralised” in name only.
+Many perform what’s called “pre-mines”, which is where a number of the tokens or coins are mined in advance and given to the original developers or investors as a reward for their work and to incentivize them to grow the network.

 Other networks reward certain activities with the tokens themselves such as creating a social profile or playing a game and winning in order to distribute them fairly and to those who use the platforms the most.